Anveks/JavaScript-Basics-Theory/JavaScriptTheory.md

 - Use case: map() is used when you want to modify each element in the array and create a new array with the modified values. forEach() is used when you want to perform a certain operation on each element of the array, but don't need to create a new array.

-## Shallow Copy
+## Shallow Copy and Deep Copy

-A shallow copy means that the new array contains references to the same objects as the original array, rather than creating new copies of the objects themselves.
+A **shallow copy** means that the new array contains references to the same objects as the original array, rather than creating new copies of the objects themselves.

 In other words, if the elements in the original array are objects or arrays, both the original array and the new sliced array will still reference the same objects or arrays.
 If you modify the objects or arrays within one of the arrays, the changes will be reflected in both arrays.

-To copy an object in JavaScript, you have three options:
+Ways to create a shallow copy in JavaScript:

-1. Use the spread (...) syntax - shallow
+1. Use the spread (...) syntax
-2. Use the Object.assign() method - shallow
+2. Use the Object.assign() method
-3. Use the JSON.stringify() and JSON.parse() methods - deep

 BONUS: it is possible to copy an existing array by creating a new one with the same elements by using map() method as well (along with Array.from if needed);

+A **deep copy** is a duplication of an object or array, including all of its nested objects.
+In this case we do not create another reference (pointer) to the original array, but duplicate the value itself.
+The most common way to achieve that is by using JSON.parse() and JSON.stringify() methods:

+    const originalArray = [
+      { name: "Alice", age: 25 },
+      { name: "Bob", age: 30 },
+      ];

+    const deepCopy = JSON.parse(JSON.stringify(originalArray));

+    deepCopy[0].age = 40;

+    console.log(originalArray); // Output: [ { name: 'Alice', age: 25 }, { name: 'Bob', age: 30 } ]
+    console.log(deepCopy);      // Output: [ { name: 'Alice', age: 40 }, { name: 'Bob', age: 30 } ]

 # Objects